 Welcome to the Ohio Nowcast

 A system that uses near real-time information to "nowcast" water-quality conditions at eight Lake Erie beaches, and one recreational river.

-GOOD: E. coli bacterial levels are estimated to be within the water quality standard and acceptable for swimming.
+GOOD: E. coli levels are estimated to be within the water-quality standard and acceptable for swimming.

-ADVISORY: E. coli bacterial levels are estimated to exceed the water quality standard and be unacceptable for swimming.
+ADVISORY: E. coli levels are estimated to exceed the water-quality standard and are unacceptable for swimming.